GenericName192/Mind-Matters/README.md

 ## Improvments/Future development

 The website as it is is very basic, in an ideal world I would add a backend allowing for content to be updated easier, I would also like to have added a section on mindfullness but due to time restrains I have decided not to.
 I also like trying to gameify things so maybe add a small game or quiz to allow uses to test the knowledge they gain on the site.
+I would also like to revisit the color scheme as I am currently unhappy with it.

 ## Deployment